Frequently Asked Questions:

 Can I book a phone consultation?

 Our Referral/Intake Coordinator does not offer phone consultation, but once you have been matched with a therapist, they may offer a phone consultation for a fee.
+Not all therapists are able to offer this.

 I really want my child/teen to come to therapy but they don't want to come, what should I do?